logv/sybil/README.md

-sybil is a command line write once analytics database with no up front schema;
+sybil is a write once analytics datastore with no up front schema requirements;
-Written in Go, sybil is designed for fast ad-hoc analysis of heterogeneous data
+just log JSON records to a table and run queries. written in Go, sybil is designed for fast ad-hoc analysis of multi-dimensional data

 installation
 ------------

     go get github.com/logV/sybil

 usage
 -----

-    # import from a file
+    # import from a file (one record per line)
     sybil ingest -table my_table < record.json

-    # query that file
+    # query that table
     sybil query -table my_table -info
     sybil query -table my_table -print